Best Australian phone plans with international roaming

 Telstra

-While Telstra is undoubtedly a top dog within Australia, its value offering is a lot less appealing once you venture beyond our shores.
+While Telstra is undoubtedly a top dog within Australia, its value offering is far less appealing once you venture beyond our shores.
+That said, it now offers twice the daily data than it previously did.

-Thankfully, Telstra roaming is widely available, with full access in 73 countries, and limited access (only calls and text, no data) in seven additional destinations.
+Thankfully, Telstra roaming is widely available, with full access in 80+ countries, and limited access (only calls and text, no data) in four additional destinations (on Upfront plans only).
 Here are the top three Telstra plans which include international data roaming.

 Optus